Instinkt-Servers/GmodQuakeSounds/README.md

 # GmodQuakeSounds
-This will add the Quake Sounds to GarrysMod
+This will add the Quake Sounds to GarrysMod, like "Headshot", "Double Kill" etc

 Just Drag´nDrop the Folder to you Addons directory